DoorDash shows surge in revenue growth, profitable quarter in IPO filing | Business

 DoorDash shows surge in revenue growth, profitable quarter in IPO filing

-DoorDash Inc, the U.S. food delivery startup backed by SoftBank Group Corp, made public on Friday its regulatory filing for a listing on the New York Stock Exchange, setting the stage for a blockbuster IPO before the end of the year.
+DoorDash Inc showed a surge in revenue growth in 2020 and reported a quarterly profit for the first time in its IPO filing on Friday, as the U.S. food delivery startup prepares for what is set to be one of the year's most high-profile market debuts.
 The move to go public by DoorDash, which competes with Uber Eats, GrubHub Inc and Postmates Inc, follows a surge in demand for food delivery services during the COVID-19 lockdowns earlier this year.

-Silicon Valley-based DoorDash filed for an IPO of $100 million, although that is a placeholder amount and is expected to change.
-The company had confidentially filed for an IPO in February, following the likes of ride-hailing firms Uber Technologies Inc and Lyft Inc, which went public last year.
+Reuters reported on Wednesday that Instacart had picked Goldman Sachs Group Inc to lead its IPO, which could value the U.S. grocery delivery app at around $30 billion.
+Silicon Valley-based Doordash, which plans to list on the New York Stock Exchange under the ticker 'DASH', had confidentially filed for an IPO in February, following the likes of ride-hailing firms Uber Technologies Inc and Lyft Inc, which went public last year.

 DoorDash's move to go public also comes after voters in trend-setting California backed a ballot proposal by Uber and its allies that cemented the status of app-based food delivery and ride-hail drivers as independent contractors and not employees.
 Victory in the ballot contest allows Uber, Lyft and other consumer internet allies to set the employment terms of the gig economy that they helped create.